List decoding of repeated codes: Bounds for the correction capability using multiciplity assignment (2)

 \section{Bounds for the correction capability using multiciplity assignment (2)}

 We consider the decoding capability of this algorithm for the repetition code of a Reed-Solomon code with $b= \lfloor \ell /2 \rfloor +1$ and $b= \lfloor \ell /2 \rfloor$.
-We should assume that the error vector verifies an additional condition for performing our analysis, however we will see that this restriction holds with high probability.
+The decoding capability of the soft-decoding algorithm for Reed-Solomon codes can be found in \cite[Section IV]{Lee-Michael1}.
+However, the bounds are obtained in terms of the interpolation multiplicities and we cannot infer a bound in terms of the weight of the error vector.
+In order to obtain such a bound, we should assume that the error vector verifies an additional condition for performing our analysis.